wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/slow-requests.md

 Please try again in a short while!
 ```

-On your own node, you can increase the request processing timeout by adding the following parameters to [node-configuration](/en/waves-node/node-configuration):
+On your own node, you can increase the request processing timeout by adding the following parameters to the [node configuration](/en/waves-node/node-configuration):

 ```
 waves {